joaosMart/fire-smoke-detection/README.md

 to detect if there is any smoke and/or fire in the image while also predicting the region of the image that has them.
 In order to complete the task at hand it’s being proposed the usage of a state-of-the-art YOLO-NAS model for object detection.
 Recognizing a lot more work has to be done before the model becomes production ready this serves as an introductory attempt to use deep learning as a preventive wildfire intervention tool.

+## Data in use

+The data set was obtained using the GitHub repository [DFireDataset1](https://github.com/gaiasd/DFireDataset).